andig/fritzapi/README.md

 **Note**

-`getTemperature` is not available on the FRITZ!Powerline 546E WLAN set and will always return `NaN`.
+`getTemperature` works for DECT repeaters but is not available on the FRITZ!Powerline 546E WLAN set and will always return `NaN`.

+While `getTemperature` works for outlets, it is not available for (outlet) groups that can be created through the Fritz!Box user interface.

 `getDeviceListInfos` was named `getDeviceListInfo` in earlier versions.
 For consistency with the official Fritz!Box API the name has been changed.
 The `getDeviceListInfo` name is deprecated and will be removed in a future release.
 In general, use of `getDeviceListInfos` is discouraged as the equivalent `getDeviceList` function which returns an object interface instead of XML is easier to use.

 ### Fritz!DECT 200 and 210 outlet functions (includes FRITZ!Powerline 546E)